| ||Format||Pages||Price|| |

 Significance and Use

-5.1 The method described determines wet density and water content by correlating complex impedance measurement data to an empirically developed model.
-The empirical model is generated by comparing the electrical properties of typical soils encountered in civil construction projects to their wet densities and water contents determined by other accepted methods.
+5.1 The method described determines wet density and gravimetric water content by correlating complex impedance measurement data to an empirically developed model.
+The empirical model is generated by comparing the electrical properties of typical soils encountered in civil construction projects to their wet densities and gravimetric water contents determined by other accepted methods.

-5.2 The test method described is useful as a rapid, non-destructive technique for determining the in-place total density and water content of soil and soil-aggregate mixtures and the determination of dry density.
+5.2 The test method described is useful as a rapid, non-destructive technique for determining the in-place total density and gravimetric water content of soil and soil-aggregate mixtures and the determination of dry density.

 5.3 This method may be used for quality control and acceptance of compacted soil and soil-aggregate mixtures as used in construction and also for research and development.
 The non-destructive nature allows for repetitive measurements at a single test location and statistical analysis of the results.

-1.1 This test method covers the procedures for determining in-place properties of non-frozen, unbound soil and soil aggregate mixtures such as total density, gravimetric water content and relative compaction by measuring the electromagnetic impedance of the compacted soil.
+1.1 This test method covers the procedures for determining in-place properties of non-frozen, unbound soil and soil aggregate mixtures such as total density, gravimetric water content and relative compaction by measuring the intrinsic impedance of the compacted soil.

 1.2.1 The gravitational system of inch-pound units is used when dealing with inch-pound units.
 In this system, the pound (lbf) represents a unit of force (weight) while the unit for mass is slugs.
 The rationalized slug unit is not given in this standard.

 1.2.2 In the engineering profession, it is customary practice to use, interchangeably, units representing both mass and force, unless dynamic calculations are involved.
 This implicitly combines two separate systems of units, that is, the absolute system and the gravimetric system.
 It is undesirable to combine the use of two separate systems within a single standard.
 The use of balances or scales recording pounds of mass (lbm), or the recording of density in lbm/ft3 should not be regarded as nonconformance with this standard.